Noobay/MemWolf/npOverwolfReadMemorySamplePlugin/README.md

 **GW2IsLootAvailable** - returns whether there is loot available or not as a boolean in a running 32-bit Guild-Wars 2 instance.

-NOTE: this function takes no parameter apart from a lambda function because the data from *InitMemoryRead* is saved to the class.
+NOTE: this function takes no parameter apart from a function because the data from *InitMemoryRead* is saved to the class.

 Example Usage: